 Mosse’s philanthropy underpinned the growth of the Square around it.
 The streets Cavendish Street (later Cavendish Row) to the east, Granby Row to the west and Palace Row to the north, were laid out between 1753 and 1785, on plots leased from landowners such as Luke Gardiner.
 In 1875 the streets ‘surrounding the garden ground belonging to the said Lying In Hospital’ were named Rutland Square by an Act of Parliament.
 The name of the Square was later changed to Parnell Square at a quarterly meeting of Dublin City Council on 3rd April 1933.

 The large scale of the houses of Parnell Square, constructed around the pleasure gardens of the Rotunda during the late 1700s, has allowed them to be adapted as hotels, offices and schools up to the present day.
-Indeed the buildings on Parnell Square house a rich spectrum of uses, from the historic Rotunda Maternity Hospital, art galleries, trade union headquarters, solicitors, businesses, offices and apartments, fine restaurants and hotels, to Dublin City Gallery The Hugh Lane, the Gate Theatre, Irish Writers’ Centre, Dublin Writers’ Museum and the Abbey Presbyterian Church.
+Indeed the buildings on Parnell Square house a rich spectrum of uses, from the historic Rotunda Maternity Hospital, art galleries, trade union headquarters, solicitors, businesses, offices and apartments, fine restaurants and hotels, to Dublin City Gallery The Hugh Lane, the Gate Theatre, Irish Writers’ Centre, Dublin Writers’ Museum, Poetry Ireland and the Abbey Presbyterian Church.

 The Square is also home to the Garden of Remembrance, the national site commemorating the 1916 Easter Rising which led to the foundation of the Irish State.
 Parnell Square/Rutland Square has been the scene of many political events central to Irish history.
 Charles Stewart Parnell often stayed at Rutland Square, addressing meetings at the Rotunda.
 The Irish Volunteers were founded at the Rotunda on 25 November 1913.
 The Gaelic League or Conradh na Gaeilge, founded in 1893 by Douglas Hyde, were based in no. 25 from 1909, and it was at a meeting at no. 25 on 9 September 1914, presided over by Thomas J. Clarke, that members of the Irish Republican Brotherhood and others resolved to bring about a rising against British Rule in Ireland before the end of the war.